rdkit/rdkit/Docs/Book/Install.md

 ## A note on pip packages

-RDKit uses `pip` to install its Python package to the system.
+If you are building the RDKit from source, you can configure the build system to produce a `whl` file that can be installed locally using `pip`.
 This means that RDKit is registered in `pip`'s package database and thus can be listed in other package's `install_requires`.

 If you need RDKit's package in your virtualenv, here's how to get it:

-- Install RDKit with your package manager: `brew`, `apt-get`, ..., or build it from source
+- Build and install the RDKit from source as you normally would, but add `-DRDK_INSTALL_INTREE=OFF -DRDK_INSTALL_PYTHON_PACKAGE=ON` to your cmake line.
 - Create a virtualenv
-- Locate RDKit's `*.whl` package
+- Locate RDKit's `*.whl` package in the `dist` directory of your build root.
-- Install it with `pip` in the virtualenv.
+- Install that `whl` with `pip` in the virtualenv.

-If you are building from source, `*.whl` package is located in `dist` directory inside you build root (where you run `cmake`).
-If you are installing with system's package manager, check documentation on system's package, e.g. in Homebrew's package install messages.

 Alternatively, you can symlink `rdkit` and `rdkit-*.dist-info` directories from system's `site-packages` into your virtualenv's `site-packages`.